sjosegarcia/portfolio/README.md

+# GODZ LLC
+The tech stack used to build the web app: NodeJs, Typescript, React, Hardhat, Ethers.js, RxJS, Akita, Javascript

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.